First Chapter Section 8

 When mindfulness and concentration are both developed, a balance of mind is achieved, and a profound listening occurs.
 A deep and penetrating awareness develops and reveals many aspects of who we are.
 As the mind becomes silent and we become more finely aware, is that many of the things which were below our normal threshold of awareness, much of what is called subconscious material, becomes illuminated by mindfulness.
 We begin to observe what was formerly subconscious conditioning, and through the awareness of it, begin to integrate it more fully in our mind.

 There is a famous parable in the Republic of Plato about a cave.
 In the cave is a row of people, chained in such a way that they can only face the back wall.
-Behind the row of people is a fire and a procession of figures walking by engaged in all the activities of life.
-The procession of figures casts shadows on the back wall of the cave.
+Behind the row of people is a fire.
+The fire casts shadows on the back wall of the cave.
 The people who are chained can see only the changing view of shadows, and because that is all they have ever seen, they take these shadows to be ultimate reality.
-Sometimes a person who is bound in this way, through great effort, manages to loosen the chains and turn around.
-He or she sees the fire and the procession and begins to understand that the shadows are not the reality, but merely a reflection on the wall.
+Sometimes a person, through great effort, manages to loosen the chains and turn around.
+He or she sees the fire and begins to understand that the shadows are not reality, but merely a reflection on the wall.
 Perhaps with further effort that person is able to cut the chains completely and emerge into the sunlight, into freedom.

 Mindfulness has three functions.
 The first is that mindfulness sees clearly what is happening in the present moment.
 It is observing and experiencing without reacting.
 As we practice it, mindfulness allows us to notice what is just here, to receive each experience without judgment, without grasping or aversion.
 Mindfulness permits us to perceive our senses directly without analysis, comparisons, or interpretation.
 With this attention we can discover the laws that govern our bodies, hearts, and minds.
 Through the freshness and immediacy of our attention, and with less identification, we can begin to sense a whole new inner spirit of freedom.

 The second way mindfulness functions is that it develops all the other factors of enlightenment.
 This makes it an extremely powerful attribute of mind.
 As it grows, it brings with it steadiness, calm, and equanimity.
 It enhances our ability to investigate the whole nature of life.
 All of these grow out of our careful attention.
 Mindfulness can be called a universal quality.
-It helps in all circumstances: with meditation, with tennis and music, with science and lovemaking, in every human endeavor.
+It helps in all circumstances: with meditation, with music, arts, creativity, science, technology, in every human endeavor.
 When strengthened, it serves as a reference and protection for us and keeps us from being too caught up in the changing circumstances of life.
 Mindful attention is the ground out of which wisdom and love can grow.

 The third function of mindfulness is to balance the mind.
 When we pay attention in the proper way, no matter what is going on, the mind comes to a sense of balance.
 In a moment of the worst fear or confusion or attachment or pain, when mindfulness arises, it sees our state clearly and brings us into balance in relation to it.
 Meditation students must have the direct experience of bringing mindfulness to a difficult situation to truly appreciate the power it has to bring balance to life.
 No matter how long or difficult an experience has been, a moment of mindfulness can bring us back to balance.